-In addition to our own detailed analysis of the risks facing our communities, our CRMP has paid due regard to the risk analysis process completed by the Local Resilience Forum via the National Security Risk Assessment publication to ensure that civil hazards and threats are captured.
+In addition to our own detailed analysis of the risks facing our communities, our CRMP has paid due regard to the risk analysis process completed by the

+Local Resilience Forum via the National Security Risk Assessment publication to ensure that civil hazards and threats are captured.

-Cambridgeshire and Peterborough Local Resilience Forum (CPLRF) is chaired by our chief fire officer, with senior managers actively engaged in the forum.
+Senior leaders are actively engaged in the Cambridgeshire and Peterborough Local Resilience Forum (CPLRF).
 The Service has supported the development of an agreed risk profile for the local area detailed in a local community risk register and matrix, in partnership with the police, ambulance service, local authorities, primary care trusts, health organisations, Environment Agency, category two partners and the military.